cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 The order of convergence refers to the rate at which the numerical approximation approaches the exact solution under refinement of the spatial grid.
 Consequently, higher order methods often require less spatial discrete points to compute an approximation of the desired accuracy and can thus be computationally more efficient.

-The theoretical order of convergence for the CADET-FV scheme is globally limited by 2.
-It is locally (except column boundaries) limited by 3 and can be varied by specifying the input in :ref:`flux_reconstruction_methods`.
+The theoretical order of convergence for the CADET-FV scheme is globally limited to 2.
+It is locally (except column boundaries) limited to 3 and can be varied by specifying the input of :ref:`flux_reconstruction_methods`.
 For the CADET-DG scheme, the theoretical order of convergence is :math:`N_d + 1` with :math:`N_d` denoting the polynomial degree, and can thus be user-defined by specifying the field ``POLYDEG`` (and ``PAR_POLYDEG`` for the particles in the GRM).

 The theoretical order of convergence is an asymptotic property, however.